-If you believe that your infant has suffered a birth injury because of the action or inaction of a medical professional, contact the Law Offices of Ivan M. Diamond in the Bronx at (718) 588-2000 for a free consultation to discuss your case.
+If you believe that your infant has suffered a birth injury because of the action or inaction of a medical professional, contact the Bronx birth injury lawyers at Ivan Diamond, Bronx Personal Injury Lawyer in the Bronx at (718) 588-2000 for a free consultation to discuss your case.

 What Kinds of Injuries Might Occur During Birth?

 Birth injuries are physical or developmental damage that an infant suffers as a result of the trauma of being born.
 According to Stanford’s Children’s Health, the most common birth injuries include:

 - Cerebral palsy (CP) is the most common motor disability in childhood.
 The Centers for Disease Control and Prevention (CDC) reports that between 85 percent and 90 percent of those who have CP, have congenital CP, which is caused by brain damage before or during childbirth.
 One example of this damages is birth asphyxia, the loss of oxygen to the brain.
 Between 6 percent and 8 percent of all CP cases are a result of a lack of oxygen to a newborn during birth.
 Brain damage that happens anytime while the brain is still developing might result in acquired cerebral palsy.